rushabh-01/quiz-platform/README.md

 # Frontend Capstone Project - Almabetter

-Hot to run this project
+How to run this project

 1. Use command "npm i" or "npm install" to install dependencies